This post may contain affiliate content from which we earn a small commission at no additional cost to you. Read our full disclosure.

 On the other hand, lean bulking is much faster.
 A lean bulk involves eating more calories than your body burns through energy expenditure.
 This is beneficial because it aids the process of muscle growth.
 The only caveat is that you gain additional fat, which needs to be lost later on if your goal is to slim down.

-Keep in mind with lean bulking, however, that the idea is not to fill your face with sugary snacks; while you are eating more calories than you expend, these are meant to be good quality calories which come from wholesome and nutritious foods.
-As such, you won’t see an excessive weight gain or have any healthy concerns related to an imbalance in your body.
+Keep in mind with lean bulking, however, that the idea is not to fill your face with sugary snacks; while you are eating more calories than you expend, these are meant to be good quality calories that come from wholesome and nutritious foods.
+As such, you won’t see excessive weight gain or have any health concerns related to an imbalance in your body.

 The choice is yours.

-How do you know the amount of calories you need to ingest in a day to maintain your present weight, you ask?
+How do you know the number of calories you need to invest in a day to maintain your present weight, you ask?
 Calculate your TDEE (total daily energy expenditure).

 You need this figure to calculate your maintenance calories, and as a baseline for your lean bulking phase (so you don’t start eating for two by accident!).